 Disclaimer: HubSpot lit up our own digital marketing

 It's important to state that MO Agency is a Platinum HubSpot partner.
 To this effect, we utilise HubSpot and a HubSpot inbound marketing methodology for our own digital marketing; and we manage a number of our client's digital marketing campaigns with HubSpot.
 We are advocates of the product and our results are always better if we have the opportunity to use HubSpot.

-HubSpot Basic and CRM are designed to funnel you into HubSpot Professional
+HubSpot Marketing Starter Is designed to funnel you into HubSpot Marketing Professional

 It's worth noting that the HubSpot product set is a funnel.
 HubSpot wants you to purchase a Professional ($800/month) or Enterprise ($3200/month) licence.

 The Starter licence is going to move the needle on your digital marketing, but if it really starts firing, you are going to want to upgrade to HubSpot Professional.

 As of 1 Nov 2019, HubSpot Starter will include landing pages, and form follow-up emails, allowing you to send up to three automated emails after form submissions to start nurturing and converting leads.
 Prior to this date, landing pages and automation were only available with a Marketing Pro licence.